 Snowmaking Components and Costs at Sleepy Hollow Inn, Ski and Bike Center

-SNOWMAKING PROJECT: We started snowmaking in the winter of 2012 to improve the skiing experience here at Sleepy Hollow (And because we like skiing, engineering, technology, and pumping water and air at high pressure).
+SNOWMAKING PROJECT: We started snowmaking in the winter of 2012 to improve the skiing experience here at Sleepy Hollow.
+2011/12 year was very poor natural snow year (27 days open), so it was time to install snowmaking.
 The first year we had a 700 meter loop, then we added pipe and more snow guns in the following years to build up to a 1.2km loop (2014-2017).
-Now we’re up to a 2km snowmaking loop (2018-) Making snow is a lot like making maple syrup, actually, in that it’s addictive and hard to stop once you’ve started.
-You always see ways to improve your operations, and you always want to upgrade your equipment and tools!
+We got up to a 2km snowmaking loop (2018-2021).
+And now are up to 2.5km (2022-).
+Making snow is a challenging endeavor with breakdowns, meltdowns, freeze ups and late nights.
+But it has totally been worth it as the skiing is much more consistent and reliable.

 As of fall 2019 here is what we’ve got for a system: